LauBengaard/LauBengaard.github.io/section1.md

     frameborder="0">
 </iframe>

 From the graphs, we see a major drop in accidents in 2020, but then a steady increase in the two following years.
 This suggests that the observed trend is due to Covid-19 rather than the City of Tempe successfully improving the traffic infrastructure and regulations.
-As a matter of fact, the crashes with fatality has increased every year since 2019 despite the drop of total accidents.
+As a matter of fact, the crashes with fatality have increased every year since 2019 despite the drop of total accidents.

+We therefore take a deeper look at 2019-2022, the years in which the total number of crashes went down, but the fatality rate increased.
+We broaden the investigation by considering severe injury crashes (including fatal), as opposed to only fatal crashes.
+Below you can see which driver violation type lead to a severe injury crash.
+We see that 2019 and 2022 both have just under 100 severe injury crashes, despite the total number of crashes in those two years being 5366 and 3745, respectively.
+Some of the most noticeable changes between 2019 and 2022 are:
+ - Number of crashes where 'a crosswalk was not used' has more than doubled (sky blue)
+ - Number of crashes where 'traffic signal was disregarded' has doubled (orange)
+ - Number of crashes where a vehicle 'followed too closely' has drastically decreased (brown).
+This could potentially be due to the decrease in the total traffic volume (see [nation-wide traffic volume trends](https://www.fhwa.dot.gov/policyinformation/travel_monitoring/23octtvt/23octtvt.pdf) by the U.S. Department of Transportation) or because of an increase in technological advancements such as auto-braking or automatic distance control (adaptive cruise control)
+-  Number of crashes involving 'unsafe lane change' has drastically decreased (light blue).
+This could potentially also be due to an increase in technological advancements such as blind spot detection features.

+As _failed to yield right of way_ remains the most frequent violation type in severe injury accidents, we encourage decision-makers to:
+-  Monitor that yield lines (also called shark's teeth) are repainted frequently to improve clarity for drivers
+-  Improve the placement and volume of 'full stop' signs.
+-  Converting more 'duty to yield intersections' to traffic light intersections, roundabouts, or similar.

 <style>
     .responsive-image {